redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 this period thousands of such cases were to be found in the press, though it did not announce all of them; and the orgy of murders was to continue further.
-This is borne out by the execution (March 1933) of thirty-five functionaries of the Commissiariat [sic] of Agriculture accused of having "allowed weeds to grow in the fields" and other charges of the same nature.
+This is borne out by the execution (March 1933) of thirty-five functionaries of the Commissariat of Agriculture accused of having "allowed weeds to grow in the fields" and other charges of the same nature.
 Publicity was only given in certain cases and where it might serve to set an example.
 It happened sometimes that